 "I'm coming to that..."

-How to structure and order the facts in a press release so that it gets noticed and tailoring it for different media.
+How to structure and order the facts in a press release so that it gets noticed and how to tailor it for different media.

-Each delegate will identify their own media skills strengths and qualities and then receive positive feedback from their fellow Media Training Course participants on what they perceive as their strengths and /or what they have seen them do that works for them.
+You'll then receive positive feedback from fellow participants on your strengths and what they have seen you do that works.

 Each person will have an opportunity to say:

-- What they are taking away from the Media Skills Training Course
+- What they are taking away from the day

 - What specifically they know they will use